Learning to Optimize by Differentiable Programming: Learning to Optimize by Differentiable Programming: Case Studies

 \subsection{Case Study: Laplacian Regularized Minimization Problem}

-In this section, we examine the application of differentiable programming to the Laplacian Regularized Minimization Problem (LRMP)~\cite{tuck2019distributed, chen2024manifold, wong2016quantifying}, which minimizes a convex objective composed of a general convex function and a Laplacian-based smoothness regularizer.
+This section examines the application of differentiable programming to the Laplacian Regularized Minimization Problem (LRMP)~\cite{tuck2019distributed, chen2024manifold, wong2016quantifying, nk2012lx}, which minimizes a convex objective composed of a general convex function and a Laplacian-based smoothness regularizer.
 As a subclass of convex optimization, LRMP admits various solution strategies depending on its structural properties~\cite{boyd2004convex}.

 \begin{problem}[Laplacian Regularized Minimization Problem] Given a weighted graph with vertices $1,\dots,n$ and edge weights $w_{ij}\geq 0$, the regularizer takes the form $\mathcal{L}(x) = \sum_{(i,j)\in \mathcal{E}} w_{ij}(x_i - x_j)^2$, which enforces smoothness of the solution across neighboring nodes.
 Equivalently, this can be expressed using the weighted graph Laplacian $L \in \mathbb{R}^{n\times n}$, satisfying $L=L^\top$, $L_{ij}\leq 0$ for $i\neq j$, and $L\mathbf{1}=0$ for the all-ones vector $\mathbf{1}$.
 The LRMP is then formulated as: